//remvovingautofillcolour

 The point is to make search aware of the language that users want.
 For example, the default Elasticsearch text analyzer is not aware that “went” is the base form of “go”.
 While an English analyzer uses stemming to keep track of such things.

-As a result, knowing which language you want your articles to be searched will drastically increase the relevance score of found articles.
+as a result, knowing which language you want your articles to be searched will drastically increase the relevance score of found articles.

 Logging is another important thing that we want to implement.
 Most likely, we will use Elasticsearch for logging.